h365chen/cicd-as-autograder/docs/src/procedure/setup_ci_yml.md

 git push --set-upstream origin main
 ```

-For this commit and all afterwards commits, the pipeline will be triggered, and
+For this commit and all subsequent commits, the pipeline will be triggered, and
-GitLab will refer to this `.gitlab-ci.yml` for executing the pipeline.
+GitLab will refer to the `.gitlab-ci.yml` file to execute the pipeline.

-The pipeline status can be checked on the web, or using `glab ci trace` through
+The pipeline status can be checked on the web interface or via the command line
-the command line.
+using `glab ci trace`.